retorquere/zotero-better-bibtex/CONTRIBUTING.md

 ### Better BibTeX

-* You can send off an error report by choosing `Report ZotPlus Errors` from the gear menu.
+* You can send off an error report by choosing `Report Better BibTeX Errors` from the gear menu.
 Post the resulting url in a github issue.
-* You can send off an error report for a specific collection or (selection of) items that fails to export by selecting those, right-clicking and choosing `Report ZotPlus Errors`
+* You can send off an error report for a specific collection or (selection of) items that fails to export by selecting those, right-clicking and choosing `Report Better BibTeX Errors`

 That in itself will in many cases give me what I need.
 Don't forget to copy the generated public ID to paste it into the github issue; you cannot call it up later (although you can just so it again).
 Still, if you want a faster fix: